biktorrr/HIKE-tutorial/atHHAI.md

 ## Resources
 - The tutorial slides can be found at <https://tinyurl.com/hikehhaislides>.
 - Slides explaining the [robot surgeon case](/materials/2024-06-HIKEtutorial.pdf)
+- Materials for this tutorial is found in the [/materials/ folder on github](/materials/)
 - The tutorial is based on the following paper:  Tiddi I, De Boer V, Schlobach S, Meyer-Vitali A. [Knowledge Engineering for Hybrid Intelligence](https://dl.acm.org/doi/10.1145/3587259.3627541).
 In:
 Proceedings of the 12th Knowledge Capture Conference 2023; 2023. p.
 75-82
 - The [Paper's github repository](https://github.com/kmitd/HI-CommonKADS) contains a number of scenarios, and their formal descriptions as an example of the proposed steps (not including the measurements for HI-ness, though)